oxivanisher/oxi.ch/content/posts/2023-10-31-ansible-collections/index.md

 First, I decided which roles to migrate and bundle them up into the collection.
 Once I had that, I used the following script to migrate the roles to GitHub.
 I did this in batches just to ensure everything is working as expected, but theoretically you could use this to migrate all roles at once.
 This script does the following tasks for each role:
 1) Clones it to a temporary directory
 1) Renames the branch `master` to `main` if it exists
-1) Replaces the linter pipeline I used on gitlab with a corresponding GitHub action
+1) Replaces the linter pipeline I used on GitLab with a corresponding GitHub action
 1) Updates the `$ANSIBLE_DIR/requirements.yml` file
 1) Archives the role on GitLab